CSUSB Affordable Solutions Grant

 What Is the Grant’s Purpose?

 The Grant compensates faculty for the time they will invest in locating and adopting more affordable instructional materials for their students.
-The grant consists of $700 for the adoption of Open Education Resources (OER) or $300 for opting into an Immediate/Inclusive Access Program.
-The incentive is payable as professional development.
-The incentive will be disbursed at the end of summer 2022 upon completion of all requirements.
+The grant consists of $700 for the adoption of Open Education Resources (OER) or $300 for opting into an Immediate/Inclusive Access (IA) Program (please note IA is suspended for Fall 2024 due to the Equitable Access pilot).
+The incentive is payable as professional development, and will be disbursed at the end of summer after upon completion of all requirements.

 How Do I Qualify?

-If you have reduced your Fall 2021 course materials by 30% from the course’s most recent offering, or if your new course has adopted low- or no-cost materials that save a similar amount (30%), then you can qualify either for a $700 grant (for adopting no-cost Open Educational Resources materials) or a $300 grant (for adopting Immediate/Inclusive Access materials).
-Both grants are payable in professional development funds!
+If you have reduced your course materials cost by 30% from the course’s most recent offering, or if your new course has adopted low- or no-cost materials that save a similar amount (30%), then you can qualify either for a $700 grant (for adopting no-cost Open Educational Resources materials) or a $300 grant (for adopting Immediate/Inclusive Access materials).
+Both grants are payable in professional development funds.

 Why Adopt?